DanielMcDonagh/playwright-sort-by-test/05_framework-design.md

 • **What to do**
   - Enforce consistent styling (auto-formatting) and linting so diffs are clean and reviews are fast.
-  - Require every new test or selector change to pass through a peer review—sharing context helps everyone learn.
+  - Require every new test or selector change to pass through a peer review-sharing context helps everyone learn.
   - Maintain a short, printable “cheat sheet” of commands, folder layout, and troubleshooting tips for new team members.

 ### 7. Keep Evolving